FoxMaccloud/Hacking-Videogames-For-Fun/README.md

 # Hacking Videogames For Fun

+---
+## Disclaimer

+This project is considered completed, and there are no plans for future updates.
+As of the delivery of this project at my university, no further modifications or enhancements will be made to the content or codebase of this repository unless major bugfixes/errors/mistakes comes to my attention.

+## Additional Information

+**FFXIV Proxy Development:** The Final Fantasy XIV (FFXIV) proxy tool presented in this project has undergone further development beyond the scope of this repository.
+For the latest updates, features, and improvements, please visit the dedicated repository at [FoxMaccloud/Final-Fantasy-XIV-Proxy](https://github.com/FoxMaccloud/Final-Fantasy-XIV-Proxy).
+The extended development at the mentioned repository includes the implementation of additional features that enhance the functionality and capabilities of the FFXIV proxy tool.
+Users interested in the latest advancements are encouraged to explore the updated repository.

+---
+## Project Overview

 The last year and a half I have been diving into game hacking.
 At my university I could choose to do a passion project as a course as long as I could get atleast one professor to be on board.
 The game hacking topic takes a lot of research and is very hard however so does university.
 Why not then just hack videogames on university time?
 So I did.
 I asked one of our infosec professors if I could do game hacking.
 I got the fealing that he didn't really understand what I was doing, but he was on board.
 At the end of the semester and I showed off my pdf, code and presentaiton I got the impression that they were impressed and passed the class.

 I decided that after having this course graded I would publish all the source code and texts related to this project and I hope you the end user will enjoy this project as much as I did making it.